olidare/Data-Analytics---Spotify-Artist-Growth/README.md

 - Timeline of Follower history.
 - Discover the Geographic distribution of Tracks.
 - Peak Streaming days.

+### **Growth Strategy**

+Once Analysis has concluded, we can take a data-driven apporach to the Spotify Growth Strategy.

+- Create strategic public playlists combining original content with complementary tracks.
+- Target compatible playlist curators for placement opportunities.
+- Target Audience
+- Performing in places where there is good followings.
+- The better use of Instagram to grow Streams.

+---

+# Update June 2025
+Sadly Spotify has reduced API access (https://developer.spotify.com/blog/2025-04-15-updating-the-criteria-for-web-api-extended-access), currently without the API lots of the more advanced statistical analysis won't be possible with the data we have.

 ### **Advanced Data Analysis**